 Car accident settlements can require a significant amount of negotiation or litigation before an agreement can be reached, and there are deadlines that can result in the loss of claims.
-A lawyer can help you manage your communications with the insurance companies and insure that you are fairly compensated for your damages.
-Contact a local attorney for a free case review to get started.
+For this reason, it's a good idea to consult with a local car accident attorney to handle the legal issues surrounding your car accident.
+A lawyer can help you manage your communications with the insurance companies and ensure that you're fairly compensated for your damages.

 Contact a qualified attorney.